Originally published October 2012

 Physicians should disclose adverse events to patients as soon as it is reasonable to do so, and details from the disclosure discussion should be documented in the medical record.
 Following harm from healthcare delivery, patients have clinical, emotional, and information needs.
 The initial disclosure should focus on the clinical situation and mitigating harm.
 Discussions should be limited to the facts and should avoid speculation.
 After an appropriate analysis, additional facts related to the reasons for the harm should be discussed with the patient.
 Physicians are encouraged to provide an appropriate apology at every disclosure meeting.
 Patients and families will wish to learn of safety improvements to prevent similar events, if possible.

-The CMPA has published extensively on effective disclosure (see Communicating with your patient about harm: Disclosure of adverse events) and members are encouraged to contact the Association for advice.
+The CMPA has published extensively on effective disclosure (see Disclosing harm from healthcare delivery: Open and honest communication with patients) and members are encouraged to contact the Association for advice.

 Physicians demonstrate their professionalism when they show respect for their patients and families.
 Lengthy waits at the doctor's office, rushed appointments, and interruptions can all be interpreted by patients as signs of disrespect.
 While unexpected situations and complex patients can be difficult to plan for, physicians should follow good practices in appointment scheduling.
 Physicians should also recognize that, while they may see many patients in the course of a single day, each of these patients is individually assessing the manner in which they have been treated, both clinically and professionally.